Malaysia king to choose prime minister in post-election crisis | Politics

 - Malaysia

-Malaysia's King Al-Sultan Abdullah said on Tuesday that he will pick the next prime minister soon after the leading two contenders failed to win a majority, but did not specify timing for his decision, as the political crisis from an inconclusive election dragged on for a third day.
-Saturday's election resulted in an unprecedented hung parliament, with neither opposition leader Anwar Ibrahim nor former premier Muhyiddin Yassin winning the simple majority needed to form a government.
+Malaysia's King Al-Sultan Abdullah said on Tuesday that he will pick the next prime minister soon after the leading two contenders failed to win a majority in an inconclusive election on Saturday.
+The vote resulted in an unprecedented hung parliament, with neither opposition leader Anwar Ibrahim nor former premier Muhyiddin Yassin winning the simple majority needed to form a government.

 The election prolongs political instability in the Southeast Asian nation, which has had three prime ministers in as many years, and risks delays to policy decisions needed to galvanise an economic recovery.
 The king had given political parties until 2 p.m.
 (0600 GMT) on Tuesday to put together alliances needed for a majority.

-But the incumbent Barisan Nasional coalition said it would not support either candidate, a move that prevented both Anwar and Muhyiddin from reaching a majority.
+But the candidates failed to do so after the incumbent Barisan Nasional coalition refused to align with either.
 It is now up to the constitutional monarch, who plays a largely ceremonial role but can appoint whoever he believes will command a majority.

 "Let me make a decision soon," the king told reporters outside the national palace.
 He also asked Malaysians to accept any decision about the government formation.

-In a statement later, the palace said no lawmaker had managed to get a simple majority to be appointed as the prime minister.
-It invited Anwar and Muhyiddin for an audience with the king at 1630 local time (0830 GMT).
-The uncertainty hit the Kuala Lumpur stock market, which fell for a second day on Tuesday.
-Significant election gains by an Islamist party added to investors' fears, notably over policies on gambling and alcohol consumption.
+The king later met with Anwar and Muhyiddin, and summoned lawmakers from the Barisan Nasional coalition for a meeting on Wednesday.
+Anwar told reporters that the king, in their meeting, expressed his desire to form a strong government "that is more inclusive in terms of race, religion, or region" and one that can focus on the economy.

+"For now, there is no question about forming a minority government," Anwar said without elaborating.
+The Saturday election also showed how divided multi-ethnic Malaysia is.

-Its electoral gains have also raised fears in multicultural Malaysia, which has significant ethnic Chinese and ethnic Indian minorities following other faiths.
-The PAS Islamist party has advocated for sharia law.
+Anwar's progressive coalition won the most number of seats, but an Islamist party that has touted sharia law made huge gains, raising fears in Malaysia -- which has significant ethnic Chinese and ethnic Indian minorities following other faiths.
 Malaysian police cautioned the country's social media users to refrain from posting "provocative" content on race and religion after the divisive election.

+The political uncertainty hit the Kuala Lumpur stock market , which fell for a second day on Tuesday.
+Election gains by the Islamist party added to investors' fears, notably over policies on gambling and alcohol consumption.
 MINORITY GOVERNMENT?
-Anwar's progressive coalition and Muhyiddin's conservative Malay Muslim alliance - which includes the Islamist party - have both said they have majority support, though they did not identify their backers.

-Nik Ahmad Kamal Nik Mahmod, law lecturer at the International Islamic University of Malaysia, said a minority government could be formed or the king could ask to meet with lawmakers individually to hear their choices for prime minister.
-"If a minority government is appointed, it is proper for the new government to table a vote of confidence when parliament reopens," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)